Rotary (RGBI) Club Number 1576 – District 1070

 A large crowd was once again in attendance, enjoying the keenly contested races over the 200-metre course.
 The eventual winners were local company Coveris, with DHL finishing in second place and Young Guns 3 taking third in a fiercely fought and very close final race.

 In a departure from previous years the club’s involvement was passed on the the next generation of paddlers as this year the club was represented by Club President Malcolm Watkins and long standing club member Bob Silverthorne’s families with sons, daughters and grandchildren paddling to keep the club’s connection with the event.
-Paddling under the name of the Silvawats they have taken over from the Last of the Summer Whine who finally had to accept that anno domini had caught up with them after 10 successful years representing the club, so over to the new kids on the block.

 CLUB SUPPORTS FOREST SCHOOL IN BARFORD ROAD POCKET PARK